bluesky/tiled/docs/source/explanations/access-control.md

 The section `public:` designates entries that an unauthenticated (anonymous) user may access *if* the server is configured to allow anonymous access.
 (See {doc}`security`.)
-The special value ``tiled.trees.in_memory:SimpleAccessPolicy.ALL`` designates that the user may access any entry in the Tree.
+The special value ``tiled.adapters.mapping:SimpleAccessPolicy.ALL`` designates that the user may access any entry in the Tree.

 ```